+Miscellaneous Exemptions - (continued)

-Es stimated FY 2010 , Tax Expenditure Other Exemptions (continued) Sales of Firefighting Equipment to Governmental or (145,000) Volunteer Fire Departments Sales to Nonprofit Water Associations (1,209,000) Sales of Home Medical Equipment (6,550,000) Miscellaneous Exemptions Sales to Nonprofit Hospitals and Infirmaries \$ (87,334,000) Newspapers and Periodicals (5,364,000) Coffins and Caskets (2,216,000) Sales of Goods for Immediate Export Insignificant Sales to Nonprofit Orphanages, or to Old Men's or Old Ladies' Homes (277,000) Sales to YMCA, YWCA, or Boys or Girls Clubs (1,347,000) Sales to Nonprofit Private Schools (1,109,000) Drugs and Medicines (26,778,000) Sales to Salvation Army or Muscular Dystrophy Association, Inc. (192,000) Sales of Alcohol-Blended Fuel Using Mississippi Distilled Alcohol Insignificant Sales to the Institute for Technology Development (542,000) Retail Sales of Vehicles and Semi-Trailers Exported Within 48 Hours (2,007,000) Sales of Food and Drink in Full-Service Vending Insignificant Sales of Motor Fuel (193,370,000) Sales of Food Purchased with Food Stamps or WIC Instruments (22,884,000) Sales of Cookies by Girl Scouts of America (247,000) Sales to Public or Nonprofit Museums of Art Insignificant Sales to Alumni Associations of State-Supported Colleges or Universities Insignificant Sales to National Association of Junior Auxiliaries, Inc. Insignificant Sales to Domestic Violence Shelters Insignificant
+Sales to YMCA, YWCA, or Boys or Girls Clubs (\$1,524,000) Sales to Nonprofit Private Schools (\$1,109,000) Drugs and Medicines (\$30,296,000) Sales to Salvation Army or Muscular Dystrophy Association, Inc. (\$217,000) Sales of Alcohol-Blended Fuel Using Mississippi Distilled Alcohol Insignificant Sales to the Institute for Technology Development (\$614,000) Retail Sales of Vehicles and Semi-Trailers Exported Within 48 Hours (\$2,271,000) Sales of Food and Drink in Full-Service Vending Insignificant Sales of Motor Fuel (\$218,781,000) Sales of Food Purchased with Food Stamps or WIC Instruments (\$25,891,000) Sales of Cookies by Girl Scouts of America (\$379,000) Sales to Public or Nonprofit Museums of Art Insignificant Sales to Alumni Associations of State-supported Colleges or Universities Insignificant Sales to National Association of Junior Auxiliaries, Inc. Insignificant Sales to Domestic Violence Shelters Insignificant Sales to the Mississippi Chapter of the National Multiple Sclerosis Society Insignificant Sales to Nonprofit Organizations Providing Foster Care, Temporary Housing, Adoption Services and Residential Rehabilitation Services Not Available